chg-training/chg-training-resources/docs/statistical_modelling/introduction/allele_frequencies.md

 Cool!

-:::tip Note
+:::tip Note on facet_grid()

 That `facet_grid()` call works like this.
-You give it two variables to facet over rows and columns of the result, and write `variable1 ~ variable2`.
-In our case, we just want to facet over one variable rows, so we do `population ~ .`.
+You give it two variables to facet over, written like `variable1 ~ variable2`.
+These variables are mapped to rows and columns of the resulting plot.
+(In our case, we just want to facet over one variable rows, so we do `population ~ .`).

 `ggplot()` then does all the work of splitting up the data up into each of the facets and arranges the plot into rows and columns.
 It's a very powerful feature for quickly exploring datasets.

 :::